 The National Forestry Herbarium (NZFRI) specialises in cultivated tree species associated with forestry and amenity planting, and includes extensive collections of eucalyptus and pine species.
 It also contains a wide range of New Zealand native and naturalised plants, and is the regional herbarium for the Bay of Plenty, East Cape and central North Island of New Zealand.

+The herbarium is a member of the New Zealand National Herbarium Network (NZNHN).
 Founded in 1945, the collection focus has been on plants significant to plantation and indigenous forests in New Zealand.
 The herbarium is increasing its specimens of woody trees and shrubs in New Zealand as part of its emphasis to respond to Biosecurity threats in indigenous, plantation and urban forest environments.

 Eucalypts and conifers together comprise approximately 23% of the collection.
 Pines make up ca. 30% of the Gymnosperms.
 There is a good coverage of cultivated species of eucalypts, with more than 2800 specimens, representing ca. 360 species.
 Other plantation tree species are well represented and there are specimens of forest trees from Australia, Fiji, Samoa, Vanuatu and Mexico, amongst others.